aiclub-igdtuw/AIMLMonth2023/Minor Project/ProjectSubmission.md

-Roll Number       :   < Roll no. allotted for this internship eg - 23470 >
+Roll Number       :   <  23385 >

-Student Name      :   < Your good name >
+Student Name      :   < SHREYA RUHELA>

-Project Title     :   < Problem statement allotted to you >
+Project Title     :   <  Wine Quality Prediction>

-Google Colab Link :   < View only link of your Google Colab Notebook >
+Google Colab Link :   <jupyter   >

-Summary(Optional) :   < Brief summary of your project >
+Summary(Optional) :   < In this project we have shown that a good quality wine will have quality rating >7 > >